Traveling with an animal at the airport

-All animals should not be screened through an x-ray, handlers should securely hold the pet while leashed while their carrier is screened, more on screening procedures with pets.
-Animal(s) are not allowed in TSA screening lanes while the K9s are working.
+Animals should not be screened through an x-ray.
+Handlers should securely lead the leashed pet or service animal through TSA screening processes.
+Service animal accessories such as carriers, harnesses, and vests, etc. are also subject to screening.
+Animals are not allowed in TSA screening lanes while the K9s are working.
 If you have a pet going through TSA screening, you may be redirected to another checkpoint by an airport employee if the TSA K9s are working that checkpoint.

-When using the Pet Relief Areas please clean up after your pet with the pet waste bags, hand sanitizer, paper towel dispenser and trash for proper disposal provided at each unit.
+When using the Pet Relief Areas, please clean up after your pet with the pet waste bags, hand sanitizer, paper towel dispenser and trash for proper disposal provided at each unit.

 More Pet Relief Areas are to be expected to accommodate for our passenger's four-legged friends!
 See a map of current pet relief locations as well as find our Pet Relief Areas on our interactive map.

 There are currently four pet relief areas in the secured section of the terminal.
 These units have pet waste bags, hand sanitizer, a paper towel dispenser, and trash for proper disposal.

 CONCOURSE D pet relief area is located on the Subway level of the D Gates near the yellow wall.
 This location is the closest to the North Satellite during its construction.

 CONCOURSE S pet relief area is located on the Mezzanine Level of the South Satellite near the escalators.

 CONCOURSE N pet relief area is located on the Train level of the North Satellite near the restrooms.

 - CENTRAL TERMINAL pet relief area is located across from Hudson News in the Central Terminal, just before the Concourse B exit.

 - INTERNATIONAL ARRIVALS FACILITY pet relief area is located on the Mezzanine Level for internationally arriving passengers only in the U.S. Customs area near the restrooms.